foundry-rs/book/src/cheatcodes/README.md

     // Calldata can either be strict or a partial match function expectCall(address, uint256, bytes calldata) external;

-    // Gets the bytecode for a contract in the project given the path to the contract. function getCode(string calldata) external returns (bytes memory);
+    // Gets the _creation_ bytecode from an artifact file.
+Takes in the relative path to the json file function getCode(string calldata) external returns (bytes memory);
+    // Gets the _deployed_ bytecode from an artifact file.
+Takes in the relative path to the json file function getDeployedCode(string calldata) external returns (bytes memory);

     // Label an address in test traces function label(address addr, string calldata label) external;